Cray-HPE/docs-csm/operations/iscsi_sbps/iscsi_steps_post_rollout.md

 **Note:**

-In certain state of the system(s), if the iSCSI session is not allowed to logout like if the device or resouce in use, then it is required to turn of the `iscsid.safe_logout` attribute in `/etc/iscsi/iscsid.conf` file and then restart the `iscsid` service and then logout the iSCSI session.
-By default `iscsid.safe_logout` will be set to 'Yes', so this needs to be set to 'No'.
-After logging in to the iSCSI session, this needs to be set back to 'Yes' and then restart the `iscsid` service.
+In certain state of the system(s), if the iSCSI session is not allowed to logout, like if the device or resource in use, then it is required to turn off the `iscsid.safe_logout` attribute (set to 'No') in `/etc/iscsi/iscsid.conf` file and then restart `iscsid` service and then run the script `iscsi_post_rollout.sh`.
+By default `iscsid.safe_logout`

-Also, in some state of the system(s), iSCSI session will not be allowed to logout untill the worker node to be rebuild is down.
-In such cases, iSCSI session needs to be logged out after the worker node is down (cordon) during rebuild and may require to set the `iscsid.safe_logout` attribute in `/etc/iscsi/iscsid.conf` to 'No' and restart `iscsid` service as mentioned above.
+will be set to 'Yes', so this needs to be set to 'No'.
+After running `iscsi_post_rollout.sh` suceessfully, `iscsid.safe_logout` needs to be set back to 'Yes' and then restart the `iscsid` service.